-- Operating expenditures: those expenditures that are funded from interest earned on the microloan portfolio, with any deficit funded through grants and contributions. - Microloan portfolio growth: those expenditures that are funded by a combination of (a) any operating surplus, (b) grant funding designated for this purpose, and (c) debt financing.
+• Operating expenditures: those expenditures that are funded from interest earned on the microloan portfolio or through grants and contributions.

+• Microloan portfolio growth: those expenditures that are funded by a combination of (a) any operating surplus, (b) grant funding designated for this purpose, and (c) debt financing.